-- Clarinda Community Schools does not provide epinephrine auto injectors.
-In the event of an anaphylactic reaction, emergency services (911) need to be contacted immediately. - A student who has a prescribed epinephrine auto injector may carry and self administer when a parent/guardian provides written permission and the physician provides a prescription.
+- All inhalers must have the prescription label directly on the actual inhaler as well as on the box it comes in.
+You will need to ask the pharmacy for this. - If the student misuses this privilege, the privilege will be withdrawn. - EpiPens: Clarinda Community Schools does not provide epinephrine auto injectors.
+In the event of an anaphylactic reaction, emergency services (911) need to be contacted immediately.
+A student who has a prescribed epinephrine auto injector may carry and self administer when a parent/guardian provides written permission and the physician provides a prescription.
 See section labeled prescription medication.

-Over The Counter Medications:
+Over The Counter Medications

-- Clarinda Community Schools will provide over the counter medication to be used occasionally as needed. - Medications may be brought from home by an adult in the original container labeled with the student's name. - Over-the-counter medication can only be administered if the label instructions correspond with the student's age, weight and medication indications. - School nurse may refuse to administer over-the-counter medication if it is felt that it may be detrimental to the student. - Written permission must be on file for school health staff to administer over the counter medication to students.
+- Clarinda Community Schools will provide over the counter medication to be used occasionally as needed. - Medications may be brought from home by an adult in the original container labeled with the student's name. - Over-the-counter medication can only be administered if the label instructions correspond with the student's age, weight and medication indications. - School nurses may refuse to administer over-the-counter medication if it is felt that it may be detrimental to the student. - Written permission must be on file for school health staff to administer over the counter medication to students.